praveen1singh/PYTHON_MINI_PROJECTS/README.md

-# 🎮 Hangman Game (Python)
+# 🎮 Hangman Game - Python

 A simple command-line Hangman game built using Python.
-The program randomly selects a secret word and allows the user to guess letters.
+The program randomly selects a secret word and the player has to guess the letters until the complete word is revealed.

 ## 📌 Features

-- Random word selection
+- Random secret word selection
-- Converts the secret word into hidden "_" format
+- Hidden word display using `_`
 - User can guess letters
-- Reveals correct guessed letters
+- Correct guesses reveal letters
+- Game continues until the word is completed
-- Uses Python loops and lists
+- Beginner-friendly Python project

 ## 🛠️ Technologies Used